JartanFTW/semesterproject/README.md

 - **Error Handling**: Basic implementation without comprehensive fallback mechanisms

 This application is intended as a demonstration and learning tool rather than a production-ready system.

+## AI Generation

+All code from this project has been generated using highly customized Claude AI prompting.
+Credit to Anthropic.